alephium/www/src/content/news/dex-prototype-live-on-testnet-bac5e7d095ce/index.md

 Alephium is excited to announce the release of a DEX prototype!

-You can access it here: <a href="https://alephium.github.io/alephium-dex" ></a> 🔗<a href="https://github.com/alephium/alephium-dex/tree/master/contracts" >https://github.com/alephium/alephium-dex/tree/master/contracts</a>
+You can access it here: [](https://alephium.github.io/alephium-dex) 🔗[https://github.com/alephium/alephium-dex/tree/master/contracts](https://github.com/alephium/alephium-dex/tree/master/contracts)

 While this prototype is not meant to be a production-ready project, it is an excellent sample of what can be built on Alephium.

 The core devs have written and tested the contracts extensively to ensure their reliability and efficiency.
 The community should find them easy to fork and use as a starting point for their own projects.

 To showcase and test the prototype, a very simple UI is available.
-You can access it here: <a href="https://alephium.github.io/alephium-dex" >https://alephium.github.io/alephium-dex</a>
+You can access it here: [https://alephium.github.io/alephium-dex](https://alephium.github.io/alephium-dex)

 _Please note that the UI is provided for testing convenience purposes but isn’t meant as a demonstration of the intended user experience of production-ready applications on Alephium.
 When building the prototype, the focus_ **_was exclusively on the contracts and ensuring a reliable base_** _for people to build on._